iOLIGO/ioligo/docs/oligo.md

 ### group

 Group is used to classify and organize oligo files and is optional.
-If it does not exist, the default is to add 'G-' in front of the name attribute, like ' G-{oligo.name}'
+If it does not exist, the default is to add `G-` in front of the name attribute, like ' G-{oligo.name}'

 ### type